 Employers (both Russian companies and Russian subdivisions of foreign companies) shall pay social insurance contributions with respect to those foreign employees who have a long-term or temporary residence permit in Russia.
 Employers are obliged to remit contributions to the Federal Tax Service of Russia from compensation paid to foreign citizens who are temporarily resident in Russia.

 There is also obligatory accident insurance in Russia.
 All individuals (including foreign nationals) working under employment agreements are subject to this insurance irrespective of their immigration status.
-The insurance covers incidents of temporary or permanent injury to the health of employees (including death) that occur while performing employment duties (as a result of a professional illness or a work-related accident).
+The insurance covers incidents of temporary or permanent injury to employees (including death) that occur while performing employment duties (as a result of a professional illness or a work-related accident).

 The applicable rate of obligatory accident insurance depends on the degree of professional risk that an employer's activity entails and may vary from 0.2 per cent to 8.5 per cent.
 The base for calculating obligatory accident contributions is generally the same as the base for calculating social insurance contributions.

 Foreign employees have the same rights and obligations as Russian employees and are granted the same level of protection under Russian law.

 The main disciplinary principles are contained in the Labour Code.
 Internal disciplinary rules can be adopted by the employer in the form of by-laws and regulations on discipline.
 As a general rule, however, these are incorporated into the rules of the internal labour regulations of the company.